slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Leaders are embassadors of their teams.
 - Proactive Problem Management – Go directly to the source.

-> *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*
+> *"A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
+-- Lao Tzu*

-> *'Be royal in your own fashion: act like a king to be treated like one.' -- Robert Greene (34th law of power)*
+> *"Be royal in your own fashion: act like a king to be treated like one."
+-- Robert Greene (34th law of power)*

-> *'The only thing that gives orders is balls.' -- Tony Montana*
+> *"The only thing that gives orders is balls."
+-- Tony Montana*

 Good leaders are leaders that grew up in the hierarchy.

 People seek leadership because they want autonomy and influence.
 Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.

-> *'The person who clears the path ultimately controls its direction, just as the canvas shapes the painting.' -- Ryan Holiday*
+> *"The person who clears the path ultimately controls its direction, just as the canvas shapes the painting."
+-- Ryan Holiday*